As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Harvest Moon: The Lost Valley and Skytree Village

-Turns out there are technically two more games coming to the Switch in 2025.
-The Harvest Moon Cozy Bundle includes The Lost Valley and Skytree Village, which were initially released on 3DS.
+Two more games came to the Switch in August 2025 in one handy package.
+The Harvest Moon Cozy Bundle includes remakes of The Lost Valley and Skytree Village, which were initially released on 3DS.
 All DLC also comes bundled in.

 Harvest Moon games - Winds of Anthos - two people chasing after a chicken